verrazzano/docs/content/en/docs/guides/migrate/install/prometheus/_index.md

 </div>
 {{< /clipboard >}}

 Optionally, provide overrides when installing.
-The recipes below give examples of changing the configuration using Helm overrides.
+The following recipes give examples of changing the configuration using Helm overrides.

 **NOTE**: Grafana is disabled by default when installing kube-prometheus-stack from the Application Catalog, but Grafana can be enabled by providing a `grafana.enabled=true` Helm override.